zedr/rheia/README.md

-# Rheia - your companion of time
+# Rheia - the time-saving time tracker
 Rheia is a time tracker application written in Python, using the Django web framework.